Compost always amazes me.

 2. Plant a Peel

-Start the season off right by popping a part of the banana peel directly into the bottom of each hole as you transplant your tomatoes and other potassium-loving plants.
+Start the season off right by popping a part of the banana peel directly into the bottom of each hole or container as you transplant your tomatoes and other potassium-loving plants.
 The peel will break down quickly, giving your plant the nutrients it needs to do well.

 3. Give Seeds a Head Start